-Creating each image of your series vertically formatted (portrait), is best.
+Creating each image of your series on a vertical format (portrait), is best.
 First, this allows you to stitch together a greater number of photos for the same scene.

 Each time you pan your camera for the next shot, the front of your lens will move an inch or two.
 If your foreground is too close, that shift will appear.

 It needs to be far enough so your small changes in camera position won’t be obvious from one frame to the next.

-With a level tripod, as you pan, your camera’s angle will not shift up and down and you’ll make the most of each frame you create.
+With a level tripod, as you pan, your digital camera’s angle will not shift up and down and you’ll make the most of each frame you create.

-It is possible to hand-hold and still create a good panorama.
-However, you need to be very careful to keep your camera level as you move across your scene.
+It is possible to hand-hold and still create good panoramic pictures.
+You need to be very careful to keep your camera level as you move across your scene.

 Compose your first image a full frame to the right or left of where you want your final image to begin.
 This assures that you will have adequate “dead space” on the sides of the image.

 Overlap each shot between 1/3rd and 1/2 of a frame.
 The overlap is what allows the computer to detect which images go where, so make sure to leave plenty.

-Post-Processing Panoramic Photos
+Post-Processing Panoramic Pictures

 Check the numbers, if they aren’t all exactly the same, change them so they are.
 If you set your WB in camera, you can skip this step.

 Do not edit each image separately.
-Your first step in post processing, after confirming the white balance setting, should be stitching the panorama.
-Once the images have been combined you can worry about the rest.
+Your first step in post-processing, after confirming the white balance setting, should be stitching the panorama landscapes together.

-There are also specialty programs like PTGui which is designed to create enormous images involving hundreds of individual photos.
+There are also speciality programs like PTGui.
+This is designed to create enormous images involving hundreds of individual photos.

 I’ll go through the steps in Lightroom:

-1. Select your images by clicking the first image in your series, press the Shift key, and then select the final image.
+1. Select your images by clicking the first image in your series.
+Press the Shift key, and then select the final image.
 All the ones in between should now be selected as well.

 2. Right click (PC) or Control-Click (Mac) and select Photomerge>Panorama.